 The Zoo’s flamingo flock has grown – the old-fashioned way.
-In 2012, a record 15 chicks hatched, and five more hatched in 2013.
+More than a dozen chicks hatched this year and they are growing up fast!

 Want to Flamingle With the Flamingos?